About Iframely robot

 Having a problem with Iframely?

 Although our parsers are battle-hardened over the years in use, it is entirely possible, as the Internet is constantly evolving, that the robots are doing something they should not.
-We are more than happy to add you to a blacklist/whitelist, work with you to improve parsing of your content, discuss alternatives to how we are accessing your site, or just answer any questions you have.
+We are more than happy to add you to or remove from our ignorelist, work with you to improve parsing of your content, discuss alternatives to how we are accessing your site, or just answer any questions you have.
 Please contact us at support at iframely.com.

-If you have bot-protection in place, please add Iframely to your whitelist.
-Your CDN provider might already recognize us and provide controls to whitelist.
-If not, or to whitelist Iframely on your own servers, we suggest two options:
+If you have bot-protection in place, please add Iframely to your allowlist.
+Your CDN provider might already recognize us and provide controls to enable Iframely.
+If not, or to allow Iframely on your own servers, we suggest two options:

-- Whitelist all of our public IP addresses as listed here iframely.com/ips-v4.
+- Allow all of our public IP addresses as listed here iframely.com/ips-v4.
 Please refresh the list periodically to keep it up-to-date.

 - Alternatively, we can also re-route the traffic to your website via a subset of our IPs that resolve reverse DNS lookups to a subdomain of iframely.com.
 This would require manual adjustment on our side as well.
 Please contact support at iframely.com.